BMW i3 (2013-2022) review - Practicality, comfort and boot space

 The i3 is roomy and comfortable for four, thanks to great design and clever packaging

-There’s lots of space for driver and passenger, and plenty of adjustment for the driving seat and steering wheel mean getting comfy won’t be a problem.
 There are neat cup-holders, armrest storage and cargo nets, while the glovebox has a top opening lid.
-The controls are beautifully laid out too, but one criticism we have is with the slightly dim headlights.
+The controls are beautifully laid out too.

 Leg room, head room & passenger space